-A convenient one-click control to globally turn off weather display.
+A convenient one-click control to globally turn weather display on or off.
 This is very useful if you want to quickly 'de-clutter' the screen.

 Display time

 The keyboard up and down arrows are shortcuts to the forward and reverse buttons.
 The keyboard space bar toggles between stepping by times in the grib file or the user defined interval (See xx minutes below).